 Chapter 8: Leverage Nanny Work Agreements

 Many nannies and families are reluctant to have a work agreement (or employment contract).
 After all, we all hate paperwork and if you have a good relationship, you’re understandably hesitant to rock the boat.
 Also, many are afraid of formal contracts, worrying it could limit flexibility.

 But, taking the time to draft, agree on terms, and sign a work agreement can protect both parties.
 Even more importantly, it can ensure everyone has the same expectations.
-Confusion between a family and nanny is reduced when everyone is clear on the responsibilities.
+Confusion between a family and a nanny is reduced when everyone is clear on the responsibilities.
 A too-informal work arrangement can cause confusion whereby, a written agreement can provide clarity and make disputes easier to solve amicably.
 Setting expectations and guidelines at the beginning of a working relationship will create a foundation for success.

 I use a work agreement template to help me write the job description shares Linh L. from Portland.
 The structure allows me to think through and write down the job duties.
 I share a drafted work agreement with the top candidates, so they can read and review the requirements, schedule, and compensation.

 What is a Nanny Work Agreement?